People's Party for Freedom and Democracy: Organisational structure

 The highest organ of the VVD is the General Assembly, in which all members present have a single vote.
 It convenes usually twice every year.
 It appoints the party board and decides on the party programme.

 The order of the First Chamber, Second Chamber and European Parliament candidates list is decided by a referendum under all members voting by internet, phone or mail.
-If contested, the lijsttrekker of a candidates lists is appointed in a separate referendum in advance.
+If contested, the lead candidate of a candidates lists is appointed in a separate referendum in advance.
 Since 2002 the General Assembly can call for a referendum on other subjects too.
-The present chairman of the board was elected this way.

 About 90 members elected by the members in meetings of the regional branches form the Party Council, which advises the Party Board in the months that the General Assembly does not convene.
 This is an important forum within the party.
 The party board handles the daily affairs of the party.